XXX-XXX-XXXX

 Ethics Resources for Counsellors

-As part of teaching at Adler University, I sometimes prepare ethics documents for students that counsellors out in practice might also find useful.
-I'll upload them here for easy access:
+In connection with teaching ethics at Adler University, I often prepare documents for students that counsellors out in practice might find useful.
+I upload them here for easy access: